 Many optimization problems from economics, engineering and natural sciences are modeled with continuous as well as with discrete variables.
-Examples are the energy minimal design of a chemical process in which several reactors may be switched on or off, portfolio optimization with limitations on the number of securities, the choice of locations to serve customers at minimum cost, and the optimal design of vote allocations in election procedures.
+Examples are the energy minimal design of a chemical process in which several reactors may be switched on or off, and portfolio optimization with limitations on the number of securities.
 For the algorithmic identification of optimal points of such problems an interaction of ideas from discrete as well as continuous optimization is necessary.